ISUgenomics/bioinformatics-workbook/Appendix/Unix/slurm-basics.md

 ```

 ### Commands you want to run

+In this example we will be taking advantage of the sleep command.

 ```
 ## The following lines are the commands that you want to run